Westinghouse iGen11000TFc - 9000/11000W Tri Fuel Inverter Generator With Remote Start

 Features

-In addition to this info, the generator's light indicators provide visual feedback when the generator is ready, the generator is on overload and the oil level is too low.
+In addition to this info, light indicators on the device will signal if the generator is ready, its oil levels are insufficient and the generator is overloaded.

 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Westinghouse iGen11000TFc also comes with several accessories, including: propane hose, key fob, oil, funnel, tool kit and battery charger.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse iGen11000TFc's package also includes these accessories: key fob, oil, funnel, propane hose, battery charger and tool kit.

 Product Video